clement-royer/Unsupervised-segmentation-of-dry-ARMD-lesions-in-cSLO-images-using-W-Nets/README.md

 W-net adaptation to automatic segmentation of dry ARMD lesion in cSLO IR images.

-The code is based on this repository : https://github.com/gr-b/W-Net-Pytorch
+The code is based on this repository : https://github.com/gr-b/W-Net-Pytorch and https://github.com/lefaivre/textureSegmentation